-It wasn't always my dream to move to Greece.
-After I returned from the US, I lived in Prague, the Czech Republic, for almost 2 years when I decided it's time again to change my location.
+I'll tell You - it wasn't always my dream to move to Greece and become an entrepreneur in the future!
+I had no idea! 😲 After I returned from the US, I lived in Prague, the Czech Republic, for almost 2 years when I decided it's time again to change my location.
 I wasn't happy anymore with the life I lived in Prague.
 I just knew I wanted to go somewhere abroad and I didn't really care about where to.

 This time I was just clear I wanted to go to some country that is part of the EU.
 I applied for a job in 3 countries and after I received offers I decided to go to Athens, Greece.
 It took me literally 3 weeks from the decision to sit in the plane that transported me into my new location.